vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - Export an interface that must be implemented by a composable so external libraries can implement custom strategies (e.g. vue-query)
 - allow global and local config (+ types)

+TODO: investigate how integrating with vue-apollo would look like

 ## Global API